 Theoretically, a prover with enough computational power could create fake proofs, and this is one of the reasons quantum computers are considered by many to be a threat to zk-SNARKs (and blockchain systems).

 Zero-knowledge proofs are quickly verifiable and usually take up much less data than a standard Bitcoin transaction.
 This opens up a pathway for zk-SNARK technology to be used as both a privacy and a scalability solution.

 zk-STARKs were created by Eli-Ben Sasson, a professor at the Technion-Israel Institute of Technology.
 As an alternative version of zk-SNARK proofs, zk-STARKs are generally considered a more efficient variant of the technology - potentially faster and cheaper, depending on the implementation.
 But more importantly, zk-STARKs do not require an initial trusted setup (hence, the “T” for transparent).

 Technically speaking, zk-STARKs do not require an initial trusted setup because they rely on leaner cryptography through collision-resistant hash functions.
 This approach also eliminates the number-theoretic assumptions of zk-SNARKs that are computationally expensive and theoretically prone to attack by quantum computers.

 In other terms, zk-STARK proofs present a simpler structure in terms of cryptographic assumptions.
 However, this novel technology comes with at least one major disadvantage: the size of the proofs is bigger when compared to zk-SNARKs.
 Such a difference in data size may present limitations depending on the context of use, but it is probably something that can be figured out as the technology is further tested and investigated.

-It is clear that both zk-SNARKS and zk-STARKs appeal to the growing concern in regards to privacy.
-Within the cryptocurrency world, these protocols have great potential and may be a groundbreaking avenue towards mainstream adoption.
+It is clear that both zk-SNARKs and zk-STARKs appeal to the growing concern regarding privacy.
+Within the cryptocurrency world, these protocols have great potential and might be a groundbreaking avenue toward mainstream adoption.